 Herds of wild horses still room free on public lands in the west.
 However, private livestock grazing and special interests compete for the forage, water, and other natural resources on this land, creating constant pressure on the government land management agencies like the Bureau of Land Management (BLM) to remove wild horses from the range.

-Today, wild horses are being rounded up and removed at such an aggressive rate that by the end of 2016, there will be twice as many wild horses living in captivity as the population that remains in the wild.
+Today, wild horses are being rounded up and removed at such an aggressive rate that more than 50,000 live in captivity compared to 86,000 on BLM-managed public lands.
 Click here to learn more about wild horses and here to learn more about roundups.

 Return to Freedom provides a safe haven for wild horses who have been removed from their home in the wild.
 More than 350 wild horses and burros have found a home here.